-I am currently working on two research projects.
-The first project is to study the matter properties at extreme temperature and density by colliding relativistic heavy ions at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Lab.
-The second project is to study the properties of cosmic ray radiation and the associated applications.
+I am currently working on three research projects.
+The first project is to study the matter properties at extreme temperature and density by colliding relativistic heavy ions at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Lab (PHENIX/sPHENIX).
+The second project is to develop particle identification detectors for the Electron-Ion Collider (EIC) experiments.
+The third project is to study the properties of cosmic ray radiation and the associated applications at global scale focusing on space and terrestrial weather monitoring.

 I study how high energy particles interact with the Quark Gluon Plasma by measuring particle correlation at PHENIX at RHIC and reconstructing jets with ALICE at the LHC.
 I am also involved in the development and eventual construction of the hadronic calorimeter for the new jet detector at RHIC known as sPHENIX.